magn3506/SocialShape/README.md

 # SocialShape

-This is a school project for one concept of Experimental Design
+This is a school project